circletk/obsidian-canvas-roots/docs/planning/calendarium-integration.md

 ---

+## User Feedback (December 2024)

+Feedback gathered from Calendarium users on what they'd want from this integration:

+### Primary Use Case
+- **Calendar definition is the main value** - Users want Calendarium for setting up calendar structure (dates, eras), not primarily for events
+- Templates with `fc-date` and `fc-calendar` fields are common workflow
+- Single custom calendar alongside Obsidian's default date properties is typical
+- Multiple calendars for comparing dates across in-world cultures is a secondary use case

+### Date Ranges Are Important
+- `fc-date` for start, `fc-end` for end dates
+- For people files: lifespans, reign periods, etc.
+- **Conclusion:** Date range support (`fc-end`) should be prioritized in Phase 2

+### Pain Points with Calendarium
+1. **Custom timespans/formats** - Not great for naming things outside day-month-year structure
+2. **Seasons vs Eras confusion** - "Seasons" means weather in Calendarium, but users want eras; terminology is unintuitive
+3. **Eras should be part of date structure** - Users want `Era-Year-Month-Day` format; struggle with math to determine what year a note should be in for the right era
+4. **Per-calendar frontmatter fields** - Would prefer custom frontmatter per calendar (e.g., `mycalendar-date`, `mycalendar-end`) rather than `fc-calendar` + `fc-date` pattern, allowing one note to have dates across multiple calendars

+### Implications for Canvas Roots
+- **Phase 1 validated** - Reading calendar definitions eliminates the main pain point (duplicate config)
+- **Era handling opportunity** - Canvas Roots' fictional date systems could offer better era UX than Calendarium
+- **Multi-calendar per note** - Feature request worth tracking; goes beyond current scope but could differentiate Canvas Roots

+---

 ## What is Calendarium?

 Calendarium is "the ultimate Obsidian plugin for crafting mind-bending fantasy and sci-fi calendars."
 It allows users to define custom calendars with: